turkilerimeliz/child_development/README.md

 ### Türkiye Child Survey Micro Data Set, 2022

 Access to the following datasets can be requested from TURKSTAT: [https://tuik_mikro_veri](https://www.tuik.gov.tr/Kurumsal/Mikro_Veri)
-TURKSTAT provides the original data folder in CSV format.
+TURKSTAT provides the original data files in CSV format.
 For analysis purposes, the files should be converted to Stata (.dta) format, ensuring that variable names are in lowercase.

 - `TCS_Household_Microdata.dta` – Household characteristics
 - `TCS_Individual_0-17_Microdata.dta` – Child questionnaire